DSV Alvin: 1973 upgrade

+2006 upgrade

+A new robotic arm was added in 2006.

 2008 upgrade

 In June 2008 construction started on a stronger, slightly larger personnel sphere which was used to upgrade Alvin, before being used in an entirely new vehicle.
 The new sphere was designed, and then forged from solid titanium ingots in two equal halves at Ladish Forge, Cudahy, Wisconsin.
 Then the 15.5 tonnes of titanium was machined and assembled, utilizing five view ports (instead of the previous three) and is designed for depths of over 6000 m, where Alvins original depth limit was 4500 m.
 This, along with a general upgrade of support systems, instruments and materials.
 These upgrades allow Alvin to reach 98% of the ocean floor.

 2011 to 2014 rebuild

-After one last dive to assess damage to the Gulf of Mexico's seafloor after the Deepwater Horizon disaster, Alvin was refitted further, starting January 2011.
-Alvin began an extensive rebuild, which featured new cameras, lighting, and an enlarged titanium personnel sphere.
-This three-and-a-half-year effort to upgrade the vessel implemented the core infrastructure to eventually increase its depth capability from 4,500 meters to 6,500 meters.
+Starting January 2011 Alvin began an extensive rebuild, which featured new cameras, lighting, and an enlarged titanium personnel sphere.
+This three-and-a-half-year effort to upgrade the vessel to eventually increase its depth capability from 4,500 meters to 6,500 meters.
 In 2014, an extensively refitted Alvin conducted verification testing in the Gulf of Mexico, and was certified to return to service.
-In March and April 2014, Alvin was used to explore the site of the 2010 Deepwater Horizon oil spill.